Vergil Ortiz Jr.: Ortiz Jr vs. Hooker

 Ortiz returned to the ring on March 20, 2021, beating Maurice Hooker with another seventh-round technical knockout in Fort Worth, Texas to win the vacant WBO International welterweight title.
 Hooker was ranked #8 by the WBO, #13 by the WBC and #15 by the IBF at welterweight.

 Ortiz Jr vs. Kavaliauskas

 On August 14, 2021, Ortiz defended the title against Egidijus Kavaliauskas.
 Kavaliauskas was ranked #5 by the WBO and #10 by the WBC at welterweight.
 Kavaliauskas, who became Ortiz's first opponent to last longer than seven rounds, suffered five knockdowns as Ortiz won by eighth-round technical knockout.

 Ortiz Jr vs. McKinson

 On August 6, 2022, Ortiz Jr fought Michael McKinson in an eliminator for the WBA world welterweight title.
 McKinson was ranked #5 by the WBO and #10 by the WBA at welterweight.
 Ortiz Jr beat McKinson by technical knockout in the 9th round.

+Ortiz Jr vs. Dulorme

+On April 27, 2024 in Fresno, CA, Ortiz Jr was scheduled to face Thomas Dulorme.
+He won the fight by knockout with liver shot in the first round.

+Ortiz Jr vs. Tszyu

+Ortiz Jr was scheduled to face Tim Tszyu on August 3, 2024 at BMO Stadium in Los Angeles.
+On May 30, 2024 it was announced that the fight was canceled with medical advice.
+Tszyu required more time to heal from the injury sustained in his previous bout against Sebastian Fundora in March.

+Interim WBC super welterweight champion

+Ortiz Jr vs. Bohachuk

+On June 24, 2024 it was announced that Ortiz Jr would face Serhii Bohachuk in Las Vegas on August 10, 2024.
+Ortiz was knocked down twice in the bout, but went on to win via majority decision (114–112, 114–112, 113–113) after twelve competitive rounds; this being the first time Ortiz had gone the full distance in a fight.

+Ortiz Jr vs. Madrimov

+On February 22, 2025 in Riyadh, Saudi Arabia, Ortiz Jr defeated Israil Madrimov by unanimous decision to retain his interim WBC super welterweight title, with two scores reading 115–113 and one reading 117–111.
+This was the second time in Ortiz's career that he went the distance, as well as the second time in a row.